siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/algorithms/invoke.cc:parallel_quick_sort}

-The lambdas capture the `first`, `mid`, and `last` pointers to the range to be sorted and forward them to the recursive calls of quick sort.
+The lambdas capture the `first`, `mid`, and `last` pointers to the range to be sorted and forward them to the recursive calls of quicksort.
 These are executed in parallel, where `Invoke` does not return before both have finished execution.
-The above implementation of parallel quick sort is of course not yet optimal.
+The above implementation of parallel quicksort is not yet optimal.
 In particular, the creation of new tasks should be stopped when a certain lower bound on the size of the subranges has been reached.
 The subranges can then be sorted sequentially in order to reduce the overhead for task creation and management.
 Fortunately, EMB² already provides solutions for parallel sorting, which will be covered in the following section.

 ### <a name="sec_algorithms_sorting"></a>Sorting

-For systems with constraints on memory consumption, the quick sort algorithm provided by is usually the best choice, since it works in-place which means that it does not require additional memory.
-Considering real-time systems, however, its worst-case runtime of _O(N<sup>2</sup>)_, where _N_ is the number of elements to be sorted, can be a problem.
+For systems with constraints on memory consumption, the quicksort implementation provided by EMB² is usually the best choice, since it works in-place, which means that it does not require additional memory.
+Considering real-time systems, however, its worst-case runtime of _O(n<sup>2</sup>)_, where _n_ is the number of elements to be sorted, can be a problem.
 For this reason, EMB² also provides a parallel merge sort algorithm.
-Merge sort does not work in-place, but has a predictable runtime complexity of _ϴ(N log N)_.
+Merge sort does not work in-place, but has a predictable runtime complexity of _ϴ(n log n)_.
 Assume we want to sort a vector of integers:

     \\\inputlistingsnippet{../examples/algorithms/sorting.cc:range_define}

-Using quick sort, we simply write:
+Using quicksort, we simply write:

     \\\inputlistingsnippet{../examples/algorithms/sorting.cc:quick_sort}